EE (telecommunications): 2010 to 2012: Everything Everywhere

-2012: rebranding to EE
+2012 to 2014: Rebranding to EE

-Everything Everywhere announced on 22 August 2012 that it would introduce a third brand as part of a future 4G launch to sit alongside Orange and T-Mobile, and that Everything Everywhere would continue as the company's legal name.
+Everything Everywhere announced on 22 August 2012 that it would introduce a third brand as part of a future 4G launch to sit alongside T-Mobile and Orange, and that Everything Everywhere would continue as the company's legal name.
 Further speculation commenced on 7 September 2012 when the company announced details of a press conference on the morning of 11 September 2012, the earliest date set by Ofcom to launch 4G services.
 It was also noted that this date was only 24 hours earlier than the expected launch of the latest generation of iPhone (the iPhone 5), thereby arousing suspicion that the new iPhone would support 4G and that Everything Everywhere would launch its service on this widely anticipated handset.
 Other commentators suggested that the HTC One XL would be the first handset to launch utilising Everything Everywhere's 4G network.
 The handsets that the company initially launched on EE are the iPhone 5 (iOS), HTC One XL (Android), Samsung Galaxy S III (Android), Samsung Galaxy Note II (Android), Huawei Ascend P1 (Android), Nokia Lumia 920 (Windows Phone), Nokia Lumia 820 (Windows Phone).
 The company also announced that they would be using two 4G mobile broadband devices manufactured by Huawei - the E589 Mobile Wi-Fi device and E392 mobile broadband dongle.

-The company announced on 11 September 2012 that the EE brand would be used to identify its network on all of the company's devices (EE, Orange and T-Mobile), alongside its 4G service and the company's fibre optic broadband roll-out.
+On 11 September 2012, it was announced that the EE brand would be used to identify its network on all of the company's devices (EE, T-Mobile and Orange), alongside its 4G service and the company's fibre optic broadband roll-out.
 The brand was described by EE as The Super Fast Brand.
-It was also confirmed that all ex-Orange and ex-T-Mobile shops would be re-branded EE overnight, but that mobile products would continue to be sold under those brands inside the stores.
+It was also confirmed that all ex-T-Mobile and ex-Orange shops would be re-branded EE overnight, but mobile products would continue to be sold under those brands inside the stores.
 The company's legal name changed to EE Limited on 2 September 2013.

-EE announced on 30 October 2012 that its Orange broadband service would be rebranded as EE, and the company would be launching a new fibre-optic broadband service, using a Bright Box router and Openreach GEA.
+On 30 October 2012, it was announced that its Orange broadband service would be rebranded as EE, and the company would be launching a new fibre-optic broadband service, using a Bright Box router and Openreach GEA.
 The change took effect on 5 November 2012 through a firmware upgrade that replaced the Orange branding with EE on customers' router web interface.
+On 6 November 2012, it was announced that EE had exclusively partnered with mobile payments company iZettle.
+The agreement allowed EE to sell the company's mini debit/credit card readers which allow small business customers to make payments using their mobile phones.
+The devices initially went on sale in 297 EE stores and via EE's telesales channel.

-In March 2014, EE began to phase out the Orange and T-Mobile brands in the UK, removing these products from their website and retail stores.
-However, Orange/T-Mobile plans were still available via telesales and through third-party retail channels.
+In March 2014, EE began to phase out the T-Mobile and Orange brands in the UK, removing these products from their website and retail stores.
+However, these brands were still available via telesales and through third-party retail channels.
 The phase out was completed in March 2015, with new connections and upgrades only available on EE branded services.